JDProductions/vendingmachinekata/README.md

     c) Once you are in the project the directory type "mvn clean install"
     d) Once the build is successful scroll up until you see "T E S T S" section
     e) You should see "Tests run: 33, Failures: 0, Errors: 0, Skipped: 0"
+    f) To run the tests again type "mvn clean test"
     IF YOU DONT SEE STEP E RESULTS
     1) Once the build is successful type "mvn clean test"
     2) You should see "Tests run: 33, Failures: 0, Errors: 0, Skipped: 0"